-Contrast that menu structure to the one in the store at right.
-Arrows pointing up and down show whether a category is expanded (rather than the right-pointing arrow, which can lead some users to expect the screen to shift to the side).
+Contrast that menu structure to the one at right.
+Arrows pointing up and down show whether a category is expanded (rather than the right-pointing arrow, which leads some users to expect the screen to shift to the side).

 In the left-hand example, the menus are a maze.
 In the right-hand example, the menus are like the elevators between floors in a department store.
 They don’t try to explain everything; they just move you between broad categories of goods.

-One of the most difficult design tasks in mobile commerce is site navigation.
+One of the most difficult design tasks in mobile ecommerce is site navigation.

-The relatively large screen size on a computer enables a site to display several different navigation tools at the time time (for example, a menu of departments and a set of filters can be displayed on the same screen).
-On mobile, those features are usually on different screens, and in our tests users often struggle to find them.
+The relatively large screen size on a desktop enables a site to display several navigation tools at the time time (e.g., a menu of departments and a set of filters).
+On mobile, those features are usually on different screens, and, in our tests, users often struggle to find them.

 We also frequently see problems with wording.
-Often a developer will think the name it chose for a button or function is intuitive, but users do not understand it the same way.
-Or users will use the site’s search function to look for a particular term, and not find what they’re expecting because items in inventory have not been tagged that way.
+Often, a developer thinks the name it chose for a button or function is intuitive, but users don’t understand it the same way.
+Or users use the site’s search function to look for a particular term, but they don’t find what they’re expecting because inventory hasn’t been tagged that way.

 For example, the site above has too many overlapping ways to navigate.
 There’s a search button at upper left (the magnifying glass), a “Shop” button, a “+” button next to Pants & Denim, a “Shop by…” button, and a “Sort By…” button.

 In tests, users were flummoxed by these five choices.
-They might try one or two of them, but if they weren’t able to quickly find what they wanted, they just gave up.
+They might try one or two of them, but if they weren’t able to find what they wanted quickly, they just gave up.

-It’s too bad really, because there’s a huge competitive advantage in mobile site search.
-According to this study by eConsultancy, only 7% of companies say that mobile site search is a top priority for them.
+It’s too bad, really.
+There’s a huge competitive advantage in mobile site search.
+According to a study by Econsultancy, only 7% of companies say that mobile site search is a top priority.

-One way to help with this problem is to carefully test your site to find the terms that people are most familiar with (for example, “filter” may be a better choice than “sort by”).
+One way to help with this problem is to test your site carefully to find the terms that people are most familiar with (e.g., “filter” may be a better choice than “sort by”).

-Those are the most common usability problems we see in mobile commerce, but every site, and every market, are different.
-There are an almost limitless number of small usability gotchas that need to be identified and gradually refined.
+Every site, and every market, is different.
+There are an almost limitless number of small usability “gotchas” that need to be identified and gradually refined.

-That process took years on the desktop, and there’s no reason to assume it’ll be any faster in mobile.
-You need to be patient, and test heavily to make sure you understand exactly where users are getting stuck, and why.
+That process took years on desktop, and there’s no reason to assume it won’t take years on mobile, either.
+You need to be patient and test heavily to ensure you understand exactly where users are getting stuck—and why.